NBA Rumors: Signing Klay Thompson ‘Best Case’ For LeBron James And L.A. Lakers, Per ‘The Big Lead’

-Since assuming front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka revealed their ambitious plan to bring superstars in Los Angeles.
-In just one year as Lakers executives, Johnson and Pelinka have already fulfilled their promise by signing the best basketball player on the planet, LeBron James, in the recent free agency.
+Since assuming front office roles, Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka revealed their ambitious plan to bring superstars to Los Angeles.
+In just one year as Lakers executives, Johnson and Pelinka have already fulfilled their promise by signing one of the best basketball players on the planet, LeBron James, in the recent free agency.

 However, Johnson and Pelinka made it clear that the Lakers are not done yet in upgrading their roster.
-The Lakers purposedly filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019.
+The Lakers purposefully filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019.
 The 2019 NBA free agency will be featuring several NBA superstars like Kyrie Irving, Kawhi Leonard, Klay Thompson, Kevin Durant, Kemba Walker, Jimmy Butler, DeMarcus Cousins, and DeAndre Jordan.

-Of all those superstars mentioned, Bobby Burack of The Big Lead believes signing Klay Thompson is the “best case” for LeBron James and the Lakers.
+Of all those superstars mentioned, Bobby Burack of the Big Lead believes signing Klay Thompson is the “best case” for LeBron James and the Lakers.

 “Thompson simultaneously would improve the Lakers more than any other superstar on this planet.
 His historically great three-point shooting is exactly this Lakers team’s problem.
 That is also a style that has always gelled well with LeBron, as it would with the pass-first Lonzo Ball.
 As well as improving their defense, Thompson would enhance the Lakers ball movement as opposed to halting it like most superstars would.
 Perhaps most importantly, his personality works the best with the always melodramatic LeBron.”